vlopezalvarez/docker-optics/README.md

-# SNMP Server Docker Image
+# Optics Docker Image

-This docker image contains snmp and snmpsim to run a SNMP server.
+This docker image contains the files to run the exercises for SNMP, NETCONF in the course Optical Communication Systems.